Frans Myyryläinen: Career

+Rebellion

-Myyryläinen is known as the leader of the Pork mutiny in 1922 in Salla and in Savukoski.
+Myyryläinen is known as the leader of the pork mutiny in 1922 in Salla and in Savukoski.
 Using the name Jahvetti Moilanen, he stood on a crate that had formerly contained pork and delivered a speech that called the 'Declaration of Battle of the Red Guerrilla Battalion of the North'.
 After the speech, some 300 workers joined the battalion and were armed and given money.
 The Battalion then returned to the border.
 On its way, it robbed a group of border guards and other workplaces.
 On February 7, the battalion, by that time numbering 240, crossed back to the Soviet Union.
 Information on the incident was received at Rovaniemi only on February 5 and the battalion slipped away before a group of the White Guard arrived.
 In the Soviet Union, Myyryläinen continued as a Red Army teacher in the Russian part of Karelia.
 Later, he worked as journalist in Petrozavodsk using the name Juuso Matero.